-Over forty years after its debut it still airs.
-But the golden years were when it was hosted by Bob Barker and he had a team of models to help feature the products to viewers.
-These models would become known as Barker’s Beauties.
+Over forty years after its debut the show is still on the air.
+But The Price Is Right golden years were when it was hosted by Bob Barker and he had a team of models to help feature the products to viewers.
+These models would become known as ‘Barker’s Beauties’.

-Everyday Barker would be surrounded by this trio of lovely ladies whose main contribution to the show was to respectfully point to products, help do the grunt work with the pricing games, such as flipping carboard signs around and keep up with an ever-changing wardrobe throughout the show.
+Everyday, Barker would be surrounded by this trio of lovely ladies whose main contribution to the show was to respectfully point to products, help do the grunt work with the pricing games – such as flipping carboard signs around – and keep up with an ever-changing wardrobe throughout the show.

 They were attractive gals who most of the time upstaged the products you were meant to be focusing on.
 It wasn’t always easy to get your gears winding about the retail price of a bottle of Palmolive dish detergent when there was a hot babe standing next to it!

-I’d venture a guess that Barker and the shows producers knew exactly what they were doing with their Beauties, what their contribution to the show was and the tantalizing allure they had on its viewers.
+I’d venture a guess that Barker and the shows producers knew exactly what they were doing with their ‘Beauties’, what their contribution to the show was and the tantalizing allure they had on its viewers.

 Plus, we have to remember the time when The Price Is Right and Barker’s Beauties enjoyed it’s most popular years and was in its heyday.
 This was a time when most people only had three television stations to watch.
 There wasn’t easy access to porn and nudie magazines were something sold in the back of seedy little stores.
 So to most young kids, – and even to their fathers – seeing a sexy woman stand in front of a camera seductively rubbing a grandfather clock was nirvana.

 And this was being shown in the middle of the day!
 This was programming for the whole family.
 You could always say you were staring so intensely at the tv screen because you were really trying to figure out the price of this garbage!
-In reality you were dreaming how great it would be to have a jello wrestling match with the Beauties.
+In reality you were dreaming about how great it would be to have a jello wrestling match with the Beauties.

 When I was old enough to get around to experiencing the show I always viewed Pennington as the ‘Mom Model’.
 She was obviously older than the two other girls and seemed to be the classier and more mature of the bunch.